Kupinaaa/Streaks/README.md

 ![Screenshot_20230515_213147](https://github.com/yukinoyuu/Streaks/assets/56956339/0dab43fa-a849-40b2-9663-bcfda5a475cc)
 ![Screenshot_20230515_213321](https://github.com/yukinoyuu/Streaks/assets/56956339/e228f994-0bea-4ebd-8b05-8ed3d24cdfcb)

-#### The webApp is being built with MongoDB (mongoose), ExpressJS, ReactJS (vite) and TypeScript; or basically the MERN stack
+#### The webApp was built with MongoDB (mongoose), ExpressJS, ReactJS (vite) and TypeScript; or basically the MERN stack with Typescript

-#### What even is a streak?!
+#### The Streak app
-A streak is how many days (in a row) you have been doing something (e.g habbits, workouts, etc) or in other words a **streak** of days, hence the name
+The streak app's purpose is to keep track of habits and every day tasks.
+Or in other words to keep trak of the **streak** of days for which you have been consecutively doing a task, hence the name.

 #### Why?
-I'm making this project mostly for personal use and to improve my coding skills.
+I'm making this project for personal use and to improve my coding skills.

 #### If for some reason you have decided to try and run this thing, here's how you could do so:
 0. Install nodejs and mongodb